Marie Syrkin: Biography

-In 1918 she began studies at Cornell University, completing a bachelor's degree and going on to a master's, in English literature.
+In July 1918 she began studies at Cornell University, completing a bachelor's degree and going on to a master's, in English literature.
 During her time at Cornell she met Aaron Bodansky, a biochemist; the couple married in 1919, and had two sons.
 Their first child, Benya, who was born in 1921, died of whooping cough in late 1923, when Marie was pregnant with their second child, David, who was born in March 1924.
-(David Bodansky, later became a physicist.)
+(David Bodansky, 1924–2012, later became a physicist and chaired the Physics Department at the University of Washington in 1976-1984.)
 Around that time Syrkin and her husband separated and then divorced.
 In 1925 she moved to New York City with her infant son David, and became an English teacher at the Textile High School in Manhattan, a job she held for over two decades.

 In 1930, Syrkin married the poet Charles Reznikoff, whom she had first met in 1927.
 Sometimes living in different cities, they remained married until his death, in 1976.
 In the summer of 1987 Syrkin visited Naropa Institute in Boulder, to take part in a week long conference on the Objectist Movement in American poetry of which her husband was an important member, Syrkin then in her late 80's was a lively participant, often disagreeing with Allen Ginsberg on the subject of her husband's poetry.

 She visited Palestine for the first time in 1933.
 In this period she also began to publish English translations of Yiddish poetry.
 In 1934, she was a co-founder and joined the editorial staff of the New York-based Labor Zionist journal Jewish Frontier.
 From this time on she regularly published articles on Jewish cultural and political life, and current issues, in the Jewish Frontier and other publications, including the New York Times and the Jerusalem Post.
 From 1937 to 1942 she reported on the Nazi persecution of European Jewry, and advocated for the opening of Jewish immigration to British Mandate Palestine, and for the liberalization of the quota system that governed American immigration policy.